-On January 4, Netflix revealed that teen mystery drama “Outer Banks” would return for a third season on Feb.
-23. According to Decider, the series was a hit right from its premiere, which aired at the height of the pandemic.
+Season 4 of Netflix’s hit teen mystery drama “Outer Banks” is in production in the Lowcountry.
+According to Decider, the series was a hit right from its premiere, which aired at the height of the pandemic.
 The second season continued to make headlines, becoming one of Netflix’s most-watched series.
-So it’s no surprise that a few days before the Season 3 premiere, the streamer renewed the series for a fourth season.
+With a fourth season underway, we can expect “Outer Banks” to continue to draw audiences' (and actors’) attention.

 If you’re interested in learning more about how the casting process works, we’ve put together this guide that covers everything you need to know about joining up with the Pogues or the Kooks.